tarantool/doc/doc/enterprise/audit_log.rst

 ~~~~~~~~~~~~

 Built-in event groups are used to filter the event types that you want to audit.
-For example, you can set to record only authorization events,
-or only events related to a space.
+For example, you can set to record only authorization events or only events related to a space.

 Tarantool provides the following event groups: